-It is proposed to elect a board of thirteen directors for the following year and until their successors are elected and qualified.
-Although the Company's By-laws provide for up to fifteen Directors, the Board has determined that it is in the Company's best interest for no more than thirteen Directors to serve at this time in order to give the Board of Directors flexibility to appoint additional Directors if the need arises.
+It is proposed to elect a board of twelve directors for the following year and until their successors are elected and qualified.
+Although the Company's By-laws provide for up to fifteen Directors, the Board has determined that it is in the Company's best interest for no more than twelve Directors to serve at this time in order to give the Board of Directors flexibility to appoint additional Directors if the need arises.
 Accordingly, proxies may not be voted for a greater number than the number of nominees named.
-With the exception of Ziv Shoshani, Marc Zandman, and Ruta Zandman, all of the nominees set forth in the table below are currently members of the Board of Directors.
-It is intended that the accompanying form of proxy will be voted for the election of the thirteen nominees unless other instructions are given.
+All of the nominees set forth in the table below are currently members of the Board of Directors.
+It is intended that the accompanying form of proxy will be voted FOR the election of the twelve nominees unless other instructions are given.
 Voting is not cumulative.
 If any nominee should become unavailable, discretionary authority is reserved by the individuals named in the proxy to vote for a substitute.

-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" THE ELECTION OF ALL THIRTEEN NOMINEES AS DIRECTORS.
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" THE ELECTION OF ALL TWELVE NOMINEES AS DIRECTORS.